 In December a few friends and I headed to New Orleans early for an event.
 We wanted to taste our way around New Orleans and explore New Orleans restaurants along the Riverside, Warehouse District, and French Quarter.
 When in New Orleans, Beignet There and Done That Twice!!
 So our tour of New Orleans food starts with beignets at not one but TWO New Orleans restaurants.

-Cafe Beignet is another New Orleans restaurant serving up beignets and Cajun specialties like gumbo and muffulettas.
+Another New Orleans restaurant serving up beignets and Cajun specialties like shrimp gumbo and muffulettas.
 They have two locations; one on Bourbon Street and another on Royal in the French Quarter.
 I loved the outdoor courtyard on Royal Street.
 Great place to sip your coffee and watch the people go by.
 If you want to enjoy your beignets with a side of jazz, stop by the Bourbon Street location and listen to Steamboat Willie in the Music Legends Park.

-Crepe Cart in the French Market is a great stop when you are in the French Market area.
+The French Market is a great stop for foodies. .
 This cart is serving up savory and sweet crepe every day.
 This cart focuses on provided affordable food options for diners.
 You can order any of their crepe with a gluten free, vegan crepe or the traditional batter.

 The Works (shown above) includes all the savory ingredients the cart offers; spinach, toato, bacon, broccoli, pecan pesto, and cheddar.
 It’s a huge delicious monster of a thing.
 Be sure to bring your appetite.